-As water or wind moves across loose, unconsolidated sediment it can shape the grains into wavy patterns called dunes (>10 cm) and ripples (<10 cm). , like those seen in Figures 4.2 and 4.4, are formed by the back-and-forth flow of water over sediment.
+As water or wind moves across sediment, it can shape the grains into wavy patterns called dunes (>10 cm) and ripples (<10 cm). , like those seen in Figures 4.2 and 4.4, are formed by the back-and-forth flow of water over sediment.
 These types of ripples are formed in the shallow marine environment where the back-and-forth motion of waves, or even tides, shape the sediment at the bottom of the ocean.
 These ripples have symmetrical limbs, meaning that both sides of the ripple dip at about the same angle.
 This video on symmetrical ripples can help you see how this process works.
 Symmetrical ripple marks are most commonly found in sandstones from shallow marine environments.

 Graded bedding is a common sedimentary structure where a change in grain size can be observed within a single sedimentary bed (Figure 4.9).
 At the bottom of the bed are mainly coarse particles which get progressively smaller as you move vertically up the bed.
 Graded beds generally represent depositional environments in which transport energy decreases over time, like the changing water velocity in a river.
-But these beds can also form during rapid depositional events, most commonly from turbidity currents.
+However, these beds can also form during rapid depositional events, most commonly from turbidity currents.
 Turbidity currents are essentially underwater avalanches of sediment that move downslope, usually starting at the edge of the continental shelf and flowing down the continental slope.
-The sediment deposited from a turbidity current is called a turbidite, which often has graded bedding with the coarsest particles at the bottom of the bed and the smallest at the top.
+The sediment deposited from a turbidity current is called a , which often has graded bedding with the coarsest particles at the bottom of the bed and the smallest at the top.

 Mudcracks, also called desiccation cracks, form when wet sediment, typically clay-rich, dries out (Figure 4.10).
-Clay minerals expand when they get wet, and shrink when they dry out.
-As the sediment shrinks cracks can develop, which form polygons on the surface of the mud.
+Clay minerals expand when they get wet and shrink when they dry out.
+As the sediment shrinks, cracks can develop, which form polygons on the surface of the mud.
 Today, you can find plenty of modern mudcracks along the margins of rivers or in desert valleys that periodically get inundated with floods.
-After a mudcrack forms it can be filled in with new sediment.
+After a mudcrack forms, it can be filled in with new sediment.

-Flute casts are common structures created by turbidity currents (Figure 4.13).
+Flute casts are common structures created by (Figure 4.13).
 The movement of these sediment avalanches underwater can scour the ocean floor, creating an elongated impression.
 Flute casts are usually closely spaced and can be stacked on top of one another.
-Not only can they tell you which way is up, but the can also tell you which way the current was flowing.
+Not only can they tell you which way is up, but they can also tell you which way the current was flowing.
 The tapered end of the flute cast points in the direction of flow.

 Tool marks are made when an object, such as a stick, is dragged across sediment by a current and leaves behind what looks like scratches in the soft sediment (Figure 4.14).
 The elongated scratches can be used as an indicator of the paleocurrent.

 Groove casts are raised parallel ridges (Figure 4.15).
-They are spaced closely together, often appearing in sets of 2 and 3, but do not occur on top of one another like what is common in flute casts.
+They are spaced closely together, often appearing in sets of 2 and 3, but do not occur on top of one another like flute casts.
 Interpreting the paleocurrent from groove casts can be difficult because the marking is often symmetrical.
 Without the addition of other paleocurrent evidence, you may only be able to narrow down the paleocurrent to two directions that are 180° apart.

 Load casts form when dense, sandy sediment is deposited on less dense, water-saturated sediment, usually silt or clay (Figure 4.16).
 The dense sand load pushes into the soft layer below, creating bulb-like impressions.